-We also are grateful for investment in the Early Head Start for a Resiliency Grant Program targeting Appalachia and communities with high infant mortality rates.
+We also are grateful for investment in the Early Head Start for a Resiliency Grant Program targeting Appalachia and communities with high infant mortality rates that is included in this bill.
 This pilot will give us the opportunity to target Appalachian areas of our state and communities with high infant mortality rates, using our data on community and family needs.
 With that funding and focus on needs, we can invest in new or enhanced center based, home based and child care partnership programs for these youngest children including wraparound services, and more therapeutic classrooms to help our families who are facing huge challenges and barriers to achieving family stability.